-If you have failed to keep one, more, or even all of your 2016’s New Year’s goals, take heart, 2017 is around the corner.
+If you have failed to keep one, more, or even all of your New Year’s goals last year, take heart, this year you can make a change.
 If that’s not enough to cheer you up, picture this: only 8% of people are actually able to realize their resolutions, according to a study conducted by the Journal of Clinical Psychology, University of Scranton.
 Being among the other 92% is no biggie!

 Making resolutions is a good thing in itself; it tells us that we are on the right track to self-improvement.
 Sticking to those New Year’s goals and then finally achieving them is another story all together.
 To work towards those goals and to see resolutions through, we need to change our approach into a more logical and practical one.